 Because of its vital functions in digestion, the Spleen and Stomach energies work very closely together: each affects the other, which explains some of the symptoms below.

-In fact, it goes further, because in Chinese medicine, where the Lung channel (or meridian) actually starts is deep in your upper abdomen, more or less in the area of the stomach.
-For practical purposes, you can say that you Lung qi starts in your Stomach.
+In fact, it goes further, because in Chinese medicine, where the Lung channel (or meridian) actually starts is deep in your upper abdomen.
+This is more or less in the area of the stomach.
+For practical purposes, you can say that your Lung qi starts in your Stomach.
 If one is upset, often so is the other.

-Public speakers, actors, teachers, sergeant-majors who have to shout loudly, can all in time exhaust their Lung Qi, making them susceptible to this syndrome.
+Public speakers, actors, teachers, sergeant-majors, singers: in time voice over-use can exhaust Lung Qi, making them susceptible to this syndrome.

-Smoking eventually weakens our lungs, and our Lung energy then can't support our Spleen energy.
-We cough, we get tense more easily, we worry more and gradually our energy decreases.
+Smoking eventually weakens your lungs, and your Lung energy then can’t support your Spleen energy.
+You cough, you get tense more easily, you worry more and gradually your energy decreases.

 Not just smoking tobacco does this, but inhaling bad air, air that is full of dust and chemicals and pathogens also damages our lungs.